ElNinoLombard/ElNinoLombard/README.md

 Hi 👋 My name is Maxime Lombard González
 ========================================

 Web Developer.
 Writer.
 Student.
+Dancer.
 -------------------------------

-I'm a 22 year old French-Mexican Web Developer student in an apprenticeship program getting a masters degree as an expert in web development.
+I'm a 23 year old French-Mexican Web Developer student in an apprenticeship program getting a masters degree as an expert in web development.
 Mainly focusing on frontend, I love building website and have always appreciated the creative part about coding.
-In my free time I like playing videogames, listening to music, exercising, writing and doing martial arts.
+In my free time I like playing videogames, listening to music, exercising, playing rugby, writing and doing martial arts.

 * 🌍  I'm based in Rennes, FR
 * 🚀  I'm currently working on [Numa Health Pilot (apprenticeship)](https://patient.healthpilot.eu/)